-IF YOU SMELL PROPANE
+- IF YOU SMELL PROPANE

-- 1. Extinguish any open flames, pilot lights and all smoking materials. - 2.
-Shut off the propane supply at the container valve(s) or propane supply connection. - 3.
-Do not touch electrical switches. openings. - Leave the area until odor clears. - 6.
-Have the propane system checked and leakage source corrected before using again.
+Extinguish any open flames, pilot lights and all smoking materials. - Shut off the propane supply at the container valve(s) or propane supply connection. - 3.
+Do not touch electrical switches. - Open doors and other ventilating openings. - Leave the area until odor clears. - Have the propane system checked and leakage source corrected before using again.